ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 	npm update

-### Fetching Particular Build Preset
+### Fetching a Particular Build Preset

 Currently only the `standard-all` CKEditor installation preset can be fetched.

 ## Bower

 This article assumes that you have **Bower** already installed and added to your `PATH`.
-If this is not the case, please follow the [installation guide](http://bower.io/#installing-bower).
+If this is not the case, please follow the official [Bower installation guide](http://bower.io/#installing-bower).

 ### Usage

-In order to fetch the most recent build execute the following command:
+In order to fetch the most recent build, execute the following command:

 	bower install ckeditor

 By default CKEditor will be placed in the `bower_components/ckeditor` directory.

-### Adding CKEditor as Dependency Using the `bower.json` File
+### Adding CKEditor as a Dependency Using the `bower.json` File

 You may add CKEditor to the dependencies list inside your `bower.json` file.
 Just make sure to create a reference to `ckeditor` in the `dependencies` property.